US billionaire buys SpaceX flight to orbit with 3 others

 “I also think if we are going to live in that world, we better conquer childhood cancer along the way.”

-He’s bought a Super Bowl ad to publicize the mission, dubbed Inspiration4 and targeted for October.
-Details of the ride in a SpaceX Dragon capsule are still being worked out, including the number of days the four will be in orbit after blasting off from Florida.
-The other passengers will be announced next month.
+He’s bought a Super Bowl ad to publicize the mission, dubbed Inspiration4 and targeted for an October launch from Florida.
+The other passengers aboard the SpaceX Dragon capsule — what Isaacman calls a diverse group "from everyday walks of life” — will be announced next month.
+SpaceX founder and chief executive Elon Musk expects the flight to last two to four days.

+Isaacman's trip is the latest deal announced for private space travel — and it's No. 1 on the runway for an orbital trip.

+“This is an important milestone toward enabling access to space for everyone," Musk said during a press conference Monday from SpaceX headquarters in Hawthorne, California.
+While expensive, these initial private flights will drive down costs over time, he noted.

-Isaacman's trip is the latest private space travel announcement.
-Three businessmen are paying $55 million apiece to fly to the International Space Station next January aboard a SpaceX Dragon.
-And a Japanese businessman has a deal with SpaceX to fly to the moon in a few years.
+Last week, a Houston company revealed the names of three businessmen who are paying $55 million apiece to fly to the International Space Station next January aboard a SpaceX Dragon.
+And a Japanese businessman has a deal with SpaceX to fly to the moon.
+In the past, space tourists had to hitch rides to the space station on Russian rockets.

 Isaacman would not divulge how much he’s paying SpaceX, except to say that the anticipated donation to St. Jude “vastly exceeds the cost of the mission.”

 While a former NASA astronaut will accompany the three businessmen, Isaacman will serve as his own spacecraft commander.
-The appeal, he said, is learning all about about SpaceX’s Dragon and Falcon 9 rocket.
-While the capsules are designed to fly autonomously, a pilot can override the system in an emergency.
+The appeal, he said, is learning all about SpaceX’s Dragon and Falcon 9 rocket.
+The capsules are designed to fly autonomously, but a pilot can override the system in an emergency.

 A “space geek” since kindergarten, Isaacman dropped out of high school when he was 16, got a GED certificate and started a business in his parents’ basement that became the genesis for Shift4.
 He set a speed record flying around the world in 2009 while raising money for the Make-A-Wish program, and later established Draken International, the world’s largest private fleet of fighter jets.